Jason Heyward Player Props: Dodgers vs. Cubs

 Jason Heyward At The Plate

-- Heyward is hitting .222 with three home runs and two walks.
+- Heyward has three home runs and three walks while hitting .190.

-- Heyward has had a base hit in three of eight games this season, and multiple hits once.
+- Heyward has picked up a hit in three games this year (33.3%), including one multi-hit game.

-- Heyward has driven in a run in three games this year (37.5%), including one multiple-RBI game.
+- Heyward has driven in a run in three games this season (33.3%), including one multiple-RBI game.

-- In three of eight games this season, he has scored, including multiple runs once.
+- In three of nine games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.